lemoinef/police-killings/README.md

 # Project: Analyzing Police Killings

 In this project, we'll be working with Jupyter notebook, and analyzing data on police killings.
 Due in part to recent high-profile shootings of civilians by police in the US, the media and public have been scrutinizing police killings heavily.
-If you browse social media and news sites, you may get the sense that there's been a large uptick in civilian shootings by police in the US.
-We'll investigate the data.
+If we browse social media and news sites, we may get the sense that there's been a large uptick in civilian shootings by police in the US.
 The team at FiveThirtyEight has data on [the subject](https://github.com/fivethirtyeight/data/tree/master/police-killings).
+We'll investigate that data.

+## Context
+This project is part of Dataquest.io guided projects.
+Datasets were provided and we were asked to make data exploration in Jupyter Notebook.
+Each project were constituted of 6 to 8 steps of exploration, analysis, visualization and sometimes machine learning algorithm implementation.
+Additional steps were given at the end of each project to advance our exploration.
+The text cells between each code cells are part of the instructions that were provided.
+It is slightly retouched.
+For example, instead of 'you', it has been replace by 'we' to improve readability.

 ## Install
 This project requires Python 3 and the following Python libraries installed: